yuki-cossy/EasyJapanese/README.md

 - To save them all as a csv file

-Specifically, you can use this module to retrieve Easy Japanese(やさしいにほんご) news articles.
+Specifically, you can use this module to retrieve daily Easy Japanese(やさしいにほんご) news articles.
 Here's how it works.
 1. Edit the DRIVER_PATH (in easy.py), pd.read_csv() & pd.df.to_csv() (in complete.py)
 2. Run the code below
 ```
 >>> from easyjapanese2 import EasyJapanese
->>> EasyJapanese
+>>> EasyJapanese()
 ```